azure-octo/dapr-apim-demo/README.md

 ### Debugging

-APIM has a build-in tracing which is helpful during policy debugging.
-To take advantage of this feature you will first need the subscription key:
+APIM provides tracing which is helpful to debug policies.
+To take advantage of this feature you will first need a subscription key:

 ```shell
 curl -i -H POST  -d '{}' -H "Authorization: Bearer ${AZ_API_TOKEN}" \
      "https://management.azure.com/subscriptions/${AZ_SUBSCRIPTION_ID}/resourceGroups/${AZ_RESOURCE_GROUP}/providers/Microsoft.ApiManagement/service/${APIM_SERVICE_NAME}/subscriptions/master/listSecrets?api-version=2019-12-01"
 ```

 The response will include both the primary and secondary keys.
 Copy one of them and paste it into the `Ocp-Apim-Subscription-Key` header parameter.
-That along with `Ocp-Apim-Trace: true` in your request header will tell APIM to provide trace for your invocation:
+That along with `Ocp-Apim-Trace: true` in your request header will tell APIM to capture trace for your invocation:

 ```shell
 curl -v -X POST -d '{ "message": "hello" }' \